 - Select Table -> choose Existing worksheet -> specify the location for your table -> press OK

-And voilá, you can now find the sales data in single table on the Excel worksheet.
+And voilá, you can now find the sales data in a single table on the Excel worksheet.

 I hope this was valuable for you.
-If you want to learn more about Power Query also make sure to check out how to Create Unique Combinations and how to Create a Calendar Table.
+If you want to learn more about Power Query, also check out how to Create Unique Combinations and how to Create the Ultimate Calendar Table with a free script.
 Hope to see you back again soon!